Hike at a Glance

 While dogs are welcome, responsible pet ownership is essential.
 They must be kept on a leash no longer than 2 metres and remain under control at all times.

-Looking for hikes and trails in Lions Park Paringa or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Lions Park Paringa?
+Try these trails with a similar difficulty grade.

 Suggest an edit